Phirada-Nilbai/Tcp-protocol-flutter-app/README.md

 1. Clone the repository: git clone https://github.com/Phirada-Nilbai/Tcp-protocol-flutter-app.git
 2. Open the project in your preferred IDE.
 3. Run flutter pub get to install dependencies.
-4. set the Ip address and port number of your own os for server
+4. set the Ip address and port number for server
 5. Connect your(client) device or launch an emulator.
 6. Run flutter run to launch the app.